Blood in the Face: Release

 Blood in the Face was not rated.
 The film's title refers to the red flush sometimes present in the skin of people of European descent, particularly an idea held by some in the documentary that only white people can blush.

 The film's release was controversial, with criticism from the left-wing for failing to criticize what it portrayed sufficiently.
 The neo-Nazis portrayed in the film were excited that the film was being made by an established left-wing journalist instead of one of them, as it allowed their message to have a higher reach.
 One reviewer noted the implication by one individual in the film that they were allowing themselves to be exploited to let their message reach a wider audience.

 Reception

 Rita Kempley of The Washington Post described the film as more of "a sociological sideshow than a documentary of bigotry", saying that it did not offer an explanation of the beliefs of anyone portrayed, just that it "focuses the lens".
 Vincent Canby, a reviewer for The New York Times, called it "first-rate journalism".

-Chris Hicks, reviewing the film for Deseret News, called the title "apt", since it "it sounds like a horror movie.
+Chris Hicks, reviewing the film for Deseret News, called the title "apt", since "it sounds like a horror movie.
 And make no mistake — this is definitely a horror movie."
 He called some of what was portrayed in the film "laughable in their lunacy" but argued there was "no question that the cavalier attitude of those interviewed and the pride with which they state their positions is frightening".